ArkoSammy12/Public-Ender-Chest/README.md

 You can optionally install this mod in your client.
 Doing so will let you right-click an Ender Chest item in your inventory while holding the Cntrl or Alt keys to open the Public Ender Chest inventory.

+Furthermore,
+installing the mod in the client will allow for proper syncing of item stack information between the server and the client, allowing for proper usage of mods like Item Scroller, and reducing item stack flickering when doing quick item stack movements between inventories.

 ## Support